 Contemporary research and movements involving agricultural and food system sustainability.
 Socio-cultural factors influencing food and agriculture.

 This survey-style course provides an introduction to topics relevant to the study of sustainable agriculture and food systems.
-The course is designed around providing literacies that will help students navigate multi-dimensional considerations, develop critical thinking skills, understand how different perspectives perceive and shape SAFS issues, and identify effective ways to navigate and effect beneficial changes.
+The course is designed around providing literacies that will help students navigate multi-dimensional considerations, develop critical thinking skills, understand different perspectives, and identify effective ways to create change.

 What kind of "literacies" do we learn about?

 Sustainability literacy includes systems, strategic, futures, and values thinking:

 I aim to scaffold learning so that students can gain a "big picture" view of the U.S. food system, our challenges and opportunities, and the way food shapes our lives and our world.
 Examples of course content include:

 - Environmental economics and measures of economic well-being beyond GDP